kevinhanna/temporal-shift-module/README_KH.md

 ### Preprocessing

 The preprocessing is going to output frames from the videos in to `/data/w251fall/jpg` (this directory needs to exist).
-The directory structure will mimick the above Raw structure, but each video file will have its own directory with the same name excluding the file extention.
+The directory structure will mimic the above Raw structure, but each video file will have its own directory with the same name excluding the file extension.
 Inside will be a sequence of jpg files `img_00001.jpg`.

 The the script:
 **For some reason, after running this script the terminal will stop echoing (can't see what you're typing).
 I just restart docker.**